Site icon vanitaai.com

 What is a Decision Tree in Machine Learning?

-A Decision Tree in Machine Learning is a predictive model that makes decisions by asking a series of questions.
-It’s like a flowchart that helps a machine decide what to do next by evaluating conditions based on input data.
+A Decision Tree in Machine Learning is a popular predictive model that makes decisions by asking a series of yes-or-no questions.
+It works like a flowchart, where each internal node represents a decision based on a specific feature, each branch corresponds to an outcome of the decision, and each leaf node represents a final prediction or classification.

 It’s commonly used for classification (e.g., spam or not) and regression (e.g., predicting house price).
 It’s popular because it’s easy to interpret and visualize.